Ground Crew Project: Hale-Bopp

 A new landing date was set to coincide with the arrival of the Hale-Bopp comet on 5 May, 1997.
-According to the channeling, the comet was a large spaceship containing “cloaking and holographic systems that imitate what a comet should look like”.
+According to the channeling, the comet was a large spaceship containing "cloaking and holographic systems that imitate what a comet should look like".
 It contained a crew of over 200,000 sentient beings and bore 10,000 ambassadors who would initiate humanity into the Galactic Federation.
 This would coincide with the mass landing by the Federation involving millions of ships.
 A special delegation would meet with the ambassadors.

-After the mass suicide of Heaven's Gate members, Valerie Donner, a core member, distanced the Ground Crew from such “ridiculous acts of self-destruction”.
-Two days before the scheduled event, Nidle posted that instead of a mass landing, a meeting between a shuttle from the comet and a shuttle from the “Galactic Federation Fleet” had taken place just south of Ayers Rock in Australia.
+After the mass suicide of Heaven's Gate members, Valerie Donner, a core member, distanced the Ground Crew from such "ridiculous acts of self-destruction".
+Two days before the scheduled event, Nidle posted that instead of a mass landing, a meeting between a shuttle from the comet and a shuttle from the "Galactic Federation Fleet" had taken place just south of Ayers Rock in Australia.
 A special ceremony had been conducted and vital papers had been exchanged.
 After May 10 there was no further mention of the comet or its occupants.

-Further re-scheduling and shift in focus
+Further rescheduling and shift in focus

 Nidle and the Ground Crew blamed repeated failed prophecies on various external factors.
-By June 1997, other worldly and interstellar dark forces were said to have conspired with ‘planetary elites’ and held up the intentions of the Galactic Federation which had underestimated the situation, but could not be deterred.
-At the same time, messages began to deny the relevance of any specific arrival date and talked about “the right divine time”.
+By June 1997, other worldly and interstellar dark forces were said to have conspired with 'planetary elites' and held up the intentions of the Galactic Federation which had underestimated the situation, but could not be deterred.
+At the same time, messages began to deny the relevance of any specific arrival date and talked about "the right divine time".

 The second a half of 1997 heralded an important shift in focus as the messages began to require humans to assist the transformation of the planet in an interim period before any galactic intervention took place.
 Salvation became a two-way street.
-The channelling stated that the ‘right divine time’ may now be determined by the attitudes of humans.
-It was also claimed that the potential for disaster had been altered by the ‘turning to the light’ of the human population.
+The channelling stated that the 'right divine time' may now be determined by the attitudes of humans.
+It was also claimed that the potential for disaster had been altered by the 'turning to the light' of the human population.
 A more spiritual content, referring to such beings as the Ashtar Sheran, Aaron Alaje, Megha Alcorn, Merku Alcorn, Great White Brotherhood, Ascended Masters, and archangels also appeared.

 Split

 In December 1997 Nidle split with Valerie Donnell, his secretary and the Ground Crew's chief administrator, for reasons that weren't clear as both parties posted alternative accounts of the schism.
-However, Donna appeared a rather “comic character” whose postings undermined the “more lofty, aesthetic standards of Nidle’s prose”.
+However, Donna appeared a rather "comic character" whose postings undermined the "more lofty, aesthetic standards of Nidle's prose".
 But she also took the rights to the Ground Crew name and website with her, forcing Nidle to start a new organisation.
 Donner maintained the Ground Crew website, posting channelled messages with a UFO content which included the Galactic Federation.
 However the website focussed on personal spiritual transformation and came from a more new age angle: angels, fairies, telepathy, communing with plants, etc.